orta/redwood-codegen-api-types/README.md

 The codegen will generate a `.d.ts` file for each service in your Redwood project, and 2 shared `.d.ts` files which contains all of the types for the whole schema.
 The types are generated from the GraphQL SDL, and the Prisma schema combined, so each `[service].d.ts` will only contain code which is relevant to that file.

+It is now pretty much feature complete, having taken the number of compiler errors in my app down from ~160 to 0.

 ## Why

 Redwood's type generation is pretty reasonable for most projects, but I've found after ~15 months of using Redwood when I turned on TypeScript's strict mode, I've never once achieved 0 compiler messages and performance for auto-complete/errors was not great inside the API files.